HOME Blog The Mathematician in the Laundry Room

 Japhet checklist

-Next comes the guest laundry received the previous night, which should be delivered before 10am checkout.
+Next comes the guest laundry received the previous night, which should be delivered before 10 am, checkout time.
 Then come the towels.
 This ends the previous day’s work.
-What comes next depends on the number of checkouts – many checkouts means lots of sheets and towels.
+What comes next depends on the number of checkouts – more checkouts mean more sheets and towels.
 I already have my day sheet so I am prepared and know exactly how many guests are leaving and how many new arrivals we’re expecting.
-At 07:30 my colleagues arrive and I handover what I’m busy with so that I can go for breakfast – tea with bread or sweet potato.
+At 07:30, my colleagues arrive, and I hand over what I’m busy with so that I can go for breakfast – tea with bread or sweet potato.
 Then I quickly head back to continue my day to receive more laundry.

 Japhet Laundry 1

 My colleagues proceed directly to the napkins on arrival.
-They take them out the machine, load them into the dryer and finally press them before sending to the guest areas in time for breakfast.
-By 08:30, all staff uniforms should be ready for washing and by 9am I ensure they are in the laundry machines.
+They take them out of the machine, load them into the dryer and finally press them before sending them to the guest areas in time for breakfast.
+By 08:30, all staff uniforms should be ready for washing and by 9 am I ensure they are in the laundry machines.
 Much relies on the tent stewards and how quickly they bring the used linen.
 I need 17kg in order to load the machine.
-Of our two machines, one is busy with the staff uniforms and we have whites, khakis and colours, which are each washed separately.
+Of our two machines, one is busy with the staff uniforms, and we have whites, khakis, and colours, each washed separately.

 2 pic Japhet washing machine